Move Forward Logo

 What to Expect When You Call to Make an Appointment

-When you call or email to start therapy, you will talk with one of our administrative staff who will ask you some demographic and insurance information and about why you are seeking therapy.
+When you call or email to start therapy, you will talk with one of our administrative staff, who will ask you for demographic and insurance information and why you are seeking therapy.
 These questions help them to set you up with a therapist that accepts your insurance and is trained to help with the challenges you are experiencing.
 The administrative staff will schedule you for your initial appointment with the therapist and contact your insurance.
-It is always a good idea for you to check with your insurance as well, so you will know ahead of time if you will owe a copay for your sessions.
-The administrative staff will also send you some paperwork to fill out prior to your first appointment with the therapist.
-This information is sometimes required by insurance, but also helps the therapist to know a little about you before your first session.
+It is always a good idea for you to check with your insurance, so you will know ahead of time if you will owe a copay for your sessions.
+The administrative staff will also send you some paperwork to fill out before your first appointment with the therapist.
+Insurance sometimes requires this information, but it also helps the therapist know a little about you before your first session.

 Set An Appointment